Serum Free Light Chains

 Formal name:Light Chains, Free; Free Kappa/Lambda Ratio

-Related tests:Protein Electrophoresis, Quantitative Immunoglobulins, Complete Blood Count, Bone Marrow Aspiration and Biopsy, Beta-2 Microglobulin Tumor Marker, Tumor Markers
+Related tests:Protein Electrophoresis, Quantitative Immunoglobulins, Complete Blood Count, Calcium, Creatinine, LD, Bone Marrow Aspiration and Biopsy, Beta-2 Microglobulin Tumor Marker, Tumor Markers

 Why Get Tested?

-To help detect, diagnose, and monitor plasma cell disorders (dyscrasias) such as multiple myeloma and primary amyloidosis, and to monitor the effectiveness of treatment
+To help detect, diagnose, and monitor plasma cell disorders (dyscrasias) such as multiple myeloma, primary amyloidosis, and related diseases or to monitor the effectiveness of treatment

 When to Get Tested?

-When you have bone pain, fractures, anemia, kidney disease, and recurrent infections that your health practitioner suspects are due to a plasma cell disorder; when you are being treated for a plasma cell disorder
+When you have bone pain, fractures, anemia (with normal size and shape red blood cells (normocytic)), kidney disease, and recurrent infections that your healthcare practitioner suspects are due to a plasma cell disorder; when you are being treated for a plasma cell disorder

 A blood sample drawn from a vein in your arm